-- 1. Targeted Case Managers must: - a) Have a minimum of a Bachelor's degree in a mental health/IDD related field, or - b) Be a Registered nurse. - 2.
+- 1. Targeted Case Managers must: - a) Have a minimum of a Bachelor's degree in a human services field with no experience required or a Bachelor's degree in a non-related field and at least one-year relevant experience, or - b) Be a Registered nurse with at least one-year relevant experience. - 2.
 All Targeted Case Management staff must successfully complete training in Person-Centered Planning.
 Targeted Case Managers must demonstrate competencies in the application of the principles of Person Centered Planning (PCP) in Plans of Services and Supports (PSS) as identified in the DMH Record Guide.
 All PSSs are submitted to DMH for approval.
 The PSS must adhere to the DMH Record Guide requirements in order to demonstrate competencies in PCP. - 3.
 The Division of Medicaid will implement methods and procedures to enroll DMH Targeted Case Management service providers who serve beneficiaries within the target group.
 Targeted Case Management providers must demonstrate: - a) Capacity to provide Targeted Case Management services, - b) At least one (1) year of experience with coordination of services for individuals within the target group, and - c) Maintenance of financial accountability rules as for any other provider participating in the